-Montefalco is one of the most beautiful villages in Umbria.
-Half an hour's drive from Assisi, fifty minutes from Perugia and just a quarter of an hour from Foligno, this town is located in one of the most scenic areas of the region.
+Among the most beautiful villages in Umbria there is Montefalco.
+It's located half an hour by car from Assisi, fifty minutes from Perugia, and just fifteen minutes from Foligno, one of the most scenic areas of the region.

-Surrounded by vineyards and olives trees, Montefalco dominates the plain of the Topino and Clitunno rivers from the top of a hill.
-For this favorable panoramic position since 1568 Montefalco has been given the nickname of Railing of Umbria.
-From here, on clear days, it is possible to admire a 360 ° panorama that ranges from Perugia to Spoleto, from the Subappennino to the Martani Mountains.
+Surrounded by vineyards and olive groves, Montefalco overlooks the plains of the Topino and Clitunno rivers from atop a hill.
+Due to this favorable panoramic position, it has been called the "balcony of Umbria" since 1568.
+On the clearest days, it is possible to enjoy a 360° view that stretches from Perugia to Spoleto, from the Subappennines to the Monti Martani.

 Montefalco's history

 Montefalco owes its name to Frederick II of Swabia.
-The emperor, visiting the places in the thirteenth century, noting the large number of hawks in the area, decided to change the name of the locality from Coccorone to the current one (Montefalco means the mountain of the hawk).
-The presence of these birds in the territory has gradually diminished, until it reaches an all-time low in the modern age.
+Visiting these places in the 13th century and noting the large number of falcons in the area, the Emperor decided to change the name of the locality from Coccorone to its current name.

 What to be seen in Montefalco

-Montefalco preserves a rich artistic heritage that makes it an essential reference point for the knowledge of Umbrian painting, starting with the San Francesco museum complex which represents a synthesis of history.
+Montefalco preserves a rich artistic heritage that makes it an essential reference point for the knowledge of Umbrian painting - starting with the San Francesco museum complex which represents a synthesis of history.
 Surrounded by splendid medieval walls, inside the first wall there are many churches, including the one dedicated to Sant'Agostino.
-Once in the beautiful circular square you will find the Palazzo Comunale, the former church of San Filippo Neri, now a theater, the small church of Santa Maria de Platea (among the oldest buildings) and significant examples of 16th century stately homes.
+Arriving at the beautiful circular square, we find the aforementioned Palazzo Comunale, the former church of San Filippo Neri, now a theater, and the small church of Santa Maria de Platea.
 Also worth a visit are the Romanesque church of San Bartolomeo and the church and convent of Santa Chiara, inside which there is the oldest Sagrantino vine in Montefalco and Umbria, 150 years old.
-In summer there is also an appointment with "La Fuga del Bove", an annual tradition of Montefalco in which the square is transformed into an open-air theater with the show of the Four Quarters.
+In summer, don't miss the event "La Fuga del Bove," which includes a historical parade and competitions between neighborhoods.
+This annual tradition transforms the square into an open-air theater.

 Where to taste Montefalco Sagrantino wine